throughputer/estimator_lib/EstimatorAPI.md

   - `websocket_url`: The URL of the WebSocket of the Estimator microservice.
   - `cb`: A callback for Estimates returned by `Estimator.sendObjects(..)` of the form cb(estimate, info), where:
-    - `estimate`: The Estimate response from the Estimator of the form....TBD.
+    - `estimate`: The Estimate response from the Estimator as a JavaScript object corresponding to the JSON `est` value returned by the WebSocket for Non-Probablistic Objects or the `ests` array value for Probablistic Objects.
     - `info`: As provided in `sendObjects(..)`.
   - `ready_cb`: A callback for WebSocket.onopen.